ansys/pyscadeone/doc/source/api/language/module_global/operator_decl.rst

 Declares an operator, giving its interface only.
 In a module interface, an operator declaration can be the declaration of an operator which body definition is given in the module body, or it can declare a public imported operator.
-In a module body, an operator declaration is the declaration of a private imported operator if the module has an interface, otherwise it is the declaration of a public imported operator.
+In a module body, an operator declaration is the declaration of a private external operator if the module has an interface, otherwise it is the declaration of a public external operator.

 The class :py:class:`SizeParameter` defines size parameters that can be used for array sizes.